 This past summer I set out to work on building out a chatbot for our new website which will be launching in the near future.
-We wanted an automated way to direct visitors to site content that they might be interested in reading, one that offered optional live chat via Slack, and, most importantly, doubled as a lead capturing solution.
-I had no experience in chatbot building so I did some research to find out which services were code-free, flexible, easy-to-use, cost-effective, and integratable with internal tools we use like Slack, Pipedrive, and Mailchimp.
+We wanted an automated way to direct visitors to site content that they might be interested in reading, one that offered optional live chat via Slack, and most importantly, doubled as a lead capturing solution.
+I had no experience in building chatbots so I did some research to find out which services were code-free, flexible, easy-to-use, cost-effective, and integratable with internal tools we use such as Slack, Pipedrive, and Mailchimp.

-My research yielded few viable automation solutions, with the top three being Leadformly (3rd place), DriftBot (2nd Place), and at the very top of the list – Continually, which is the solution I ended up selecting for a number of reasons, mainly that it checked off every single box on our requirements list.
+My research yielded a few viable automation solutions, with the top three being Leadformly (3rd place), DriftBot (2nd Place), and at the very top of the list Continually — the solution I ended up selecting for a number of reasons, but mainly because it checked off every single box on our requirements list.

 After building out the entire chatbot conversation workflow, I can now happily say that choosing Continually as an automation solution was the correct option, and here’s why: